ionutneagos/efcore-automaticmigrations-PostgreSQL/readme.md

 This package is specifically optimized for PostgreSQL with support for schemas, bytea storage, UUID extensions, and PostgreSQL-specific data types.

+# About
+Contains instructions to use [PostgreSQL.EFCore.AutomaticMigrations.Npgsql](https://www.nuget.org/packages/PostgreSQL.EFCore.AutomaticMigrations.Npgsql/) nuget package for Automatic Migrations with Entity Framework Core PostgreSQL Databases.

 ## Quick Start

 To see this package in action, you can use the minimal api sample project provided in the repository.
-The sample project demonstrates how to set up and use EFCore.AutomaticMigrations in a real-world scenario.
-Follow these steps to get started:
-To see this package in action, you can use the minimal api sample project provided in the repository.
-The sample project demonstrates how to set up and use EFCore.AutomaticMigrations in a real-world scenario.
+The sample project demonstrates how to set up and use PostgreSQL.EFCore.AutomaticMigrations.Npgsql in a real-world scenario.
 Follow these steps to get started:
 1. **Clone the repository:**

     ```sh